KTBB (AM)

-On weekdays, KTBB-AM-FM features two hours of news in the morning and an hour of news and information in afternoon drive time.
-The remainder of the weekday schedule is syndicated conservative talk shows, including The Glenn Beck Program, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Mark Levin Show, The Joe Pags Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature programs about money, health, religion, real estate, fishing and hunting, guns, cars, farming, home repair, gardening, pets, and technology.
-Weekend syndicated programs include The Kim Komando Show, Brian Kilmeade and Friends, The Chris Plante Show, The Pet Show with Warren Eckstein, Real Estate Today, Gun Talk with Tom Gresham and Our American Stories with Lee Habeeb.
-Most hours begin with world and national news from Fox News Radio.

 History

 KTBB signed on the air on August 28, 1947.
 It was owned and operated by the Blackstone Broadcasting Company.
 The call sign includes the initials for Tyler and Blackstone Broadcasting.
 KTBB originally broadcast with 500 watts.

 By the 1960s, the power had increased to 1,000 watts.
-It was owned by Family Stations, not to be confused with Nashville-based Family Radio, a religious broadcaster.
+It was owned by Family Stations.
 KTBB's format was middle of the road music, plus news and sports.
 In the late 1970s and 80s, KTBB stepped up the music tempo to become a full service, adult contemporary station.
 It was an affiliate of the ABC Information Network.

 By the late 1980s, the music was eliminated and the station was all-talk and news.
 The power increased to 5,000 watts days and 2,500 watts nights.